Bilingual education by country or region: Argentina

-There are many English-Spanish schools in Argentina.
-Several of them are in the provinces where the Irish who were part of the local Elite used to live.
-While medium to big sized cities are likely to have several bilingual schools, bilingual education remains an exception rather than the norm and is generally reserved for the upper classes.
+There are many English–Spanish schools in Argentina.
+Several are in the provinces where the Irish who were part of the local elite used to live.
+While medium- to big-sized cities are likely to have several bilingual schools, bilingual education remains an exception rather than the norm and is generally reserved for the upper classes.
 There is not a nationally encompassing bilingual program available for public schools.
 Because of the ties that have historically bound private education to religious institutions, many of the bilingual schools in the country are Roman Catholic schools.
 For example, out of the three available bilingual schools in a medium-sized city such as Mar del Plata, two of them (Holy Mary of Northern Hills and Holy Trinity College) are practicing Roman Catholic schools.

-There are three Welsh-Spanish bilingual schools in Chubut Province serving the Patagonian-Welsh community.
+There are three Welsh–Spanish bilingual schools in Chubut Province serving the Patagonian-Welsh community.

-There are a small number of bilingual-schools in other languages, including German, French, Italian or Hebrew.
+There are a small number of bilingual schools in other languages, including German, French, Italian or Hebrew.
 These schools are normally linked to the respective community.